-We frequently encounter tax and accounting queries posed by small business owners, sole traders, and budding entrepreneurs in small business social media forums.
-In this article, we’ll delve into some of the recent questions that have come up in these forums, to shed a little light on some common concerns and offer insight for fellow business owners navigating similar financial inquiries.
+We frequently encounter tax and accounting queries posed by small business owners, sole traders, and budding entrepreneurs.
+In this article, we’ll delve into some of the recent questions we've had from business owners, to offer insight for others who might be navigating similar situations.

-Below are some actual scenarios discussed by small business owners online.
+Below are some actual scenarios discussed with business owners.

 “I’m a full-time employee and planning to start a small sole-trader side hustle.
 Would I be charged a higher income tax on my full income (i.e., employment + business income) at a 33% tax rate, or do I pay tax on my sole-trade income separately?”